judyohjo/web/README.md

 # Programming language
 - HTML/CSS frontend language
+- Using Visual Studio Code
-- Using knowledge learnt from Summer of Tech bootcamp
+- Using knowledge learnt from the University and Summer of Tech bootcamp